Bharath-GM/Analyzing-Booking-Data-for-Major-Hotel-Chain/README.md

 - Interpreting the models to derive actionable insights and recommendations for the hotel chain.
 - Identifying key factors influencing booking cancellations, revenue trends, and operational efficiencies.

-## Usage

-Instructions for cloning the repository, installing dependencies, and running the analysis scripts.

 ## Contributors

 Bharath Genji Mohana Ranga, Ashwin Muthuraman

-## License

-Details of the project's licensing arrangement, specifying how others can use or contribute to the project.

 ---

-Through meticulous analysis and modeling, this project uncovers valuable insights for the hotel industry, aiming to enhance customer experiences and operational strategies through data-driven insights.